sanathkmr14/Sanathp14/README.md

 Hi there 👋, This is Sanath Kumar

-• 👀 I’m interested in nowing new Things.
+• 👨 Curious to learn new things.

 • 🌱 I’m currently learning python.